Image Fusion via Vision-Language Model: Vision-Language Fusion Dataset

-\bfsection{Overview} Considering the high computational cost of invoking various vision-language components, and to facilitate subsequent research on image fusion based on Vision-Language models, we propose the VLF Dataset.
+\bfsection{Overview} Considering the high computational cost of invoking various vision-language components, and to facilitate subsequent research on image fusion based on vision-language models, we propose the VLF Dataset.
 This dataset encompasses paired paragraph descriptions generated by ChatGPT, covering all image pairs from the training and test sets of the {eight} widely-used fusion datasets.
-These include the MSRS \cite{DBLP:journals/inffus/TangYZJM22}, M$^3$FD \cite{DBLP:conf/cvpr/LiuFHWLZL22} and RoadScene \cite{xu2020aaai} datasets for \textit{infrared-visible image fusion} (IVF), the Harvard dataset \cite{HarvardMedical} for \textit{medical image fusion} (MIF), the RealMFF \cite{zhang2020real} and Lytro \cite{nejati2015multi} datasets for \textit{multi-focus image fusion} (MFF), and the SICE \cite{cai2018learning} and MEFB \cite{ZHANG2021111} datasets for \textit{multi-exposure image fusion} (MEF) tasks.
+These include the MSRS \cite{DBLP:journals/inffus/TangYZJM22}, M$^3$FD \cite{DBLP:conf/cvpr/LiuFHWLZL22} and RoadScene \cite{xu2020aaai} datasets for \textit{infrared-visible image fusion} (IVF) task, the Harvard medical dataset \cite{HarvardMedical} for \textit{medical image fusion} (MIF) task, the RealMFF \cite{zhang2020real} and Lytro \cite{nejati2015multi} datasets for \textit{multi-focus image fusion} (MFF) task, and the SICE \cite{cai2018learning} and MEFB \cite{ZHANG2021111} datasets for \textit{multi-exposure image fusion} (MEF) task.

-\bfsection{Prompt generation} The output of each component in the Text Paragraph Generation module is shown in \cref{fig:WorkflowDataset}.
-Firstly, inspired by \cite{Image2Paragraph}, BLIP2 \cite{DBLP:conf/icml/0008LSH23}, GRIT \cite{nguyen2022grit} and Segment Anything \cite{Kirillov_2023_ICCV} models output {Image Caption}, {Dense Caption}, and {Semantic Mask}, respectively.
-They provide a one-sentence caption, object-level information, and semantic mask for the input and representing semantic information ranging from coarse-grained to fine-grained.
+\bfsection{Prompt Generation} The output of each component from the Text Paragraph Generation module in FILM is shown in \cref{fig:WorkflowDataset}.
+Firstly, inspired by \citet{Image2Paragraph}, BLIP2 \cite{DBLP:conf/icml/0008LSH23}, GRIT \cite{nguyen2022grit} and Segment Anything \cite{Kirillov_2023_ICCV} models output {Image Caption}, {Dense Caption}, and {Semantic Mask}, respectively.
+They provide the one-sentence caption, object-level information, and semantic mask for the input and representing semantic information ranging from coarse-grained to fine-grained.

-\bfsection{Generated paragraph descriptions} Subsequently, the generated semantic prompts from paired images are input into ChatGPT \cite{chatgpt} to generate paragraph descriptions, which are used to guide subsequent fusion tasks.
+\bfsection{Generated Paragraph Descriptions} Subsequently, the generated semantic prompts from paired images are input into ChatGPT \cite{chatgpt} to generate paragraph descriptions, which are used to guide subsequent fusion tasks.

-\bfsection{Statistical Information} This dataset contains 7040 paragraph descriptions, with each description consisting of at least seven sentences and 186 words on average.
-We present examples of representative multi-modality, multi-exposure, multi-focus image pairs in \cref{fig:WorkflowDataset}.
-More dataset details can be found in the supplementary materials.
+\bfsection{Statistical Information} This dataset contains 7040 paragraph descriptions, with each description consisting of seven sentences and 186 words on average.
+We present examples of representative infrared-visible, medical, multi-exposure, multi-focus image pairs in \cref{fig:WorkflowDataset}.
+More dataset details can be found in \cref{sec:s2}.